thomaspernet/InseeInpi_matching/Notebooks_matching/Data_preprocessed/programme_matching/05_redaction_US/XX_template_US.md

     3. Move the newly created report

     Args:
     extension: string.
-Can be "html", "pdf", "md"
+Can be "html", "pdf", "markdown"

     """